Euzhan Palcy: Later career

-In 2005, Palcy returned to the documentary to direct Parcours de Dissidents ("The Journey of the Dissidents"), narrated by Gérard Depardieu.
-The film tells the story of the forgotten history of “dissidents”, the men and women of Martinique and Guadeloupe who left their islands between 1940 and 1943, many of who were trained at Fort Dix, New Jersey, during WWII and fought throughout the liberation of France.
-In 2007, Palcy wrote and directed Les Mariées de I’isles Bourbon ("The Brides of Bourbon Island") (2007), a romantic historical epic adventure, which tells of a romantic, historic epic action adventure where three women survive a harrowing ocean voyage from France to forcibly marry French expatriates on the island of Réunion.
+In 2005, Palcy directed the documentary Parcours de Dissidents ("The Journey of the Dissidents"), narrated by Gérard Depardieu.
+The film tells the story of the forgotten history of "dissidents", the men and women of Martinique and Guadeloupe who left their islands between 1940 and 1943, many of whom were trained at Fort Dix, New Jersey, during WWII and fought throughout the liberation of France.
+In 2007, Palcy directed and co-wrote the television miniseries Les Mariées de l'isle Bourbon ("The Brides of Bourbon Island"), a romantic historical adventure, which tells of three women surviving a harrowing ocean voyage from France to forcibly marry French expatriates on the island of Réunion.

-On June 18, 2011, Palcy's The Journey of the Dissidents (Parcours de Dissidents) was screened at the French Military School at the invitation of the French Minister of Defense and the Minister of Overseas Territories.
-A National Exhibition (La Dissidence en Martinique et en Guadeloupe 1940–1945), based on her film, was launched at the French National Staff Headquarters on July 7 and is currently exhibited simultaneously in every one of the 101 Prefectures (equivalent of our Federal government building of every counties) along with the screening of her film.
+On June 18, 2011, Parcours de Dissidents was screened at the French Military School.
+An exhibition (La Dissidence en Martinique et en Guadeloupe 1940–1945), based on her film, was launched at the French National Staff Headquarters on July 7.